-- any individual responsibilities that they have and positions that they hold - (vii) Awareness of and sensitivity to the political environment - (viii) Respect, dignity and courtesy - (ix) Training and development in order to carry out their role effectively - (x) Integrity, mutual support and appropriate confidentiality - (xi) That staff shall not use their relationship with Members to advance their personal interests or to influence decisions improperly - (xii) That staff shall at all times comply with the relevant Code of Conduct.

-1.11 Staff can expect from Members:

-- (i) A working partnership - (ii) An understanding of and support for respective roles, workloads and pressures - (iii) Political leadership and direction - (iv) Respect, dignity and courtesy - (v) Integrity, mutual support and appropriate confidentiality - (vi) Not to be subject to bullying or to be put under undue pressure.
+- any individual responsibilities that they have and positions that they hold - (vii) Awareness of and sensitivity to the political environment - (viii) Respect, dignity and courtesy - (ix) Training and development in order to carry out their role effectively - (x) Integrity, mutual support and appropriate confidentiality - (xi) That staff shall not use their relationship with Members to advance their personal interests or to influence decisions improperly - (xii) That staff shall at all times comply with the relevant Code of Conduct. - 1.11 Staff can expect from Members: - (i) A working partnership - (ii) An understanding of and support for respective roles, workloads and pressures - (iii) Political leadership and direction - (iv) Respect, dignity and courtesy - (v) Integrity, mutual support and appropriate confidentiality - (vi) Not to be subject to bullying or harassment or to be intimidated or put under undue pressure or improper influence.
+This specifically includes any person who is involved in any complaint about any alleged breach of the Council's Member's Code of Conduct.
+Members should have regard to the seniority of employees in determining what reasonable requests are, having regard to the power relationship between Members and employees, and the potential vulnerability of employees, particularly at junior levels